Jalentravon/CS4379G/README.md

 This contains the use of Git and Github, showcasing inital setup, different branches with commits and push/pull etc.
 This also contains a notebook that analyzes title datasets for Netflix with visuals.

+How to run:
+1. Clone repository
+2. Ensure Python is installed
+3. Install requried packages.